reliablerascal/fl-legislation-etl/README.md

 My focus here is adapting [apantazi's R-scripted data pipeline](https://github.com/apantazi/legislator_dashboard/blob/main/pull-in-process-all-legiscan.R) into a Postgres database, while improving its maintainability and scalability.
 I'm improving data integrity and reliability by re-shaping nested lists (from API-acquired JSONs and R scripts) into relational database format and creating curated views of processed data.
 My intent is to make it easier for web app developers and data visualization specialists to:
 * adapt existing reporting tools to different jurisdictions besides the state of Florida- for example, Jacksonville via LegiStar data
 * create new visualizations using any programming language (not just R) and connecting via Postgres/SQL or loading CSV files
-* highlight contextual data (e.g. demographics and district electoral preferences) related to voting records
+* highlight contextual data (e.g. demographics and district electoral preferences) related to legislator voting records
 * avoid the need for deduplicating or cleaning data
 * have greater control over the presentation of data including sorting, hover text formatting, and filtering